 1. Achieve a stronger product–market fit

-An effective customer experience management strategy is like a compass that guides you through the needs of your existing and new customers.
+An effective customer experience management strategy guides you through the needs of your existing and new customers.
 By staying in constant contact with them, you gain more opportunities to promote greater customer advocacy.

-This helps you anticipate and exceed expectations, crafting offerings perfectly suited to each customer profile.
+This helps you identify changing customer preferences, anticipate and exceed expectations, and craft offerings perfectly suited to each customer profile.

 2. Improve your employee experience

-A happier workforce leads to more trust, engagement, and productivity at work.
+Streamlined internal processes create a happier workforce, which leads to more trust, engagement, and productivity at work.

 3. Reduce churn